kubermatic/docs/content/kubermatic/master/tutorials-howtos/telemetry/_index.en.md

   schedule: "0 0 * * *”
 ```

-Telemetry uses anonymous UUIDs to identify user data, so it requires a generated UUID.
-You can use tools like `uuidgen` to generate the UUID.
+Telemetry uses anonymous UUIDs to identify user data, so it requires a UUID.
+Optional: You can use tools like `uuidgen` to generate the UUID.

+If not Provided by the user, the UUID will be generated and will we stored in a secret.

 The `schedule` is in Cron format, please check [Cron format](https://en.wikipedia.org/wiki/Cron) for more details, and it is used to configure the frequency of sending data from the Telemetry tool.
 If this is not configured, it will send data once per day.